baixianghuang/travel/README.md

 State-level datasets with size over 100 MB are stored in [Google Drive](https://drive.google.com/drive/folders/1tgxbEgnuFAAi1VMg4fTn-m1LA4Zbex4m?usp=sharing)

-Please note that we do not have ownership of the data and therefore cannot provide a license or control its use.
+Please note that we do not have ownership of the data and therefore not in a position to provide a license or control its use.
 However, we kindly request that the data only be used for research purposes.

 <!-- ## License